Soft Fork vs Hard Fork, Explained

 Remember the one rule that protects you from almost all of it: no legitimate wallet, exchange, or pool will ever ask for your recovery phrase, and nothing legitimate can guarantee returns.
 A real protocol upgrade never requires you to "unlock," "validate," or "migrate" your coins by typing your seed words into a website.
 If a page asks for them, it is a theft attempt — close it.

 This is also the quiet case for self-custody: when you hold your own keys, no fork, rumor, or fake airdrop can move your coins without you.
-It is the same reason SoloLuck is non-custodial — a true-solo pool never holds your bitcoin.
+It is the same principle behind self-custody — holding your own keys instead of trusting a third party.

 FAQ